C++ Compilation and Linkage

 4. Linkage: Internal vs External

-A name has linkage if it can refer to the same entity from a different scope.
-Three kinds:
+- Linkage = whether a name refers to the same entity from a different scope.
+3 kinds:

 | Linkage | Visibility | How to declare |